Procedure to Appoint and Remove a Company Secretary

 Advisory on directors duties in relation to financial reporting to ACRA

 When to prepare for annual compliance filings (AGM, AR, Tax etc) to avoid late submission

 How to introduce new directors and shareholders

-Due to their close relationship with the board, the company secretary is the first point of contact for shareholders who wish to communicate with the company.
-Therefore, the company secretary should maintain regular contact with the shareholders to ensure that their interests are heard by the board of directors.
+The company secretary is the first point of contact for shareholders who wish to communicate with the company and should maintain regular contact with the shareholders to ensure that their interests are heard by the board of directors.

 In the case of negligence or breach of fiduciary duties, the company secretary can be held liable.
 Serving in the best interest of the company, company secretaries are expected to:

 Duties of a company secretary